 Ever wish you could get a peek behind the lens of another photographer and watch them work?

-In my “How I Got The Shot” series I provide a look into my thought process behind a particular image and share helpful tips for shooting and editing.
+Here’s your chance!
+In this “How To Capture And Edit” series I provide a look into my shooting and editing process behind a particular image and share helpful how-to’s.

-I got down low but made sure just a bit of the sun was peeking above the log.
+As the sun sank toward the horizon I got down low on the sand on my stomach (yes, I got dirty!).
+I raised myself slightly so that just a bit of the sun was peeking out above the log.

 Here’s the SOOC (straight out of camera) photo: